Connor Mosack

-Connor Charles Mosack (born January 20, 1999) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 24 Toyota Supra for Sam Hunt Racing and the No. 19 Supra for Joe Gibbs Racing and part-time in the ARCA Menards Series, driving the No. 18 Toyota Camry for JGR.
+Charles Connor Mosack (born January 20, 1999) is an American professional stock car racing driver.
+He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 81 Chevrolet Silverado RST for McAnally–Hilgemann Racing, part-time in the NASCAR Xfinity Series, driving the No. 14 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing, the No. 9 Chevrolet Camaro SS for JR Motorsports, and the No. 99 Chevrolet Camaro SS for Viking Motorsports as well as part-time in the ARCA Menards Series and ARCA Menards Series East, driving the Nos.
+28 and 82 Chevrolet SSs for Pinnacle Racing Group.

 Racing career

-Early Career
+Early career

-Mosack began his career in 2018 at the age of 19, throughout 2018 and 2019 he would win multiple Legends car championships and races.
+After participating in an on-track Mario Andretti Racing Experience at Charlotte Motor Speedway, Mosack began his racing career in 2017 in the INEX U.S. Legend Car ranks.
+Entering his first full season in 2018 at the age of nineteen, the young driver needed just four races to earn his first victory, taking the fourth of five events in the 2018 Winter Nationals at Florida’s Citrus County Speedway.

+Racing in the Semi-Pro and Open Divisions, Mosack competed at North Carolina’s Concord Speedway, the Summer Shootout Series at Charlotte Motor Speedway, and Las Vegas Motor Speedway among other events.
+In 42 starts, Mosack earned twenty victories, 34 top-fives, and 37 top-ten finishes.
+Among those was a sweep of the National events at Las Vegas, including the Road Course World Finals and Asphalt Nationals.

+In 2019, Mosack raced Late Models at Hickory Motor Speedway, finishing third in points and taking top rookie honors.
+He earned seven top-five and 25 top-ten finishes in 27 starts at the venue.

 CARS Solid Rock Carriers Tour/Late Model Racing

-In 2019, he made his CARS Tour debut in the season finale at South Boston Speedway for JR Motorsports, he would finish 12th.
+In 2019, Mosack made his CARS Tour debut in the season finale at South Boston Speedway for JR Motorsports, and he would finish 12th.

-In 2020, Mosack signed with JR Motorsports to run full-time in the CARS Tour, he was able to pick up 3 Top 5's, 8 Top 10's and Rookie of the Year honors as he finished 6th in points in a season shortened to only 10 races due to the COVID-19 pandemic.
+In 2020, Mosack signed with JR Motorsports to run full-time in the CARS Tour.
+He was able to pick up three top-fives, eight top-tens, and Rookie of the Year honors as he finished sixth in points in a season shortened to only ten races due to the COVID-19 pandemic.
+His performance earned him a spot in the Drivers Edge Development Program presented by Chevrolet, an elite program selecting only six drivers for mentorship and development.

-In 2021, Mosack would have a reduced Late Model schedule only running 3 races in the CARS Tour and also running the Snowball Derby in addition to a few regional events.
+In 2021, Mosack would have a reduced Late Model schedule, only running three races in the CARS Tour and also running the Snowball Derby in addition to a few regional events.

-In 2022, Mosack only ran 3 races again in the CARS Tour.
+In 2022, Mosack only ran three races again in the CARS Tour.

-Mosack is set to run 9 select Late Model races in 2023 in addition to his NASCAR and Trans-Am schedule.
+In 2023, Mosack ran in select Late Model races in addition to his NASCAR and Trans-Am schedule.